line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/spring-supports.md

 ## Spring Boot AutoConfigure

 Kotlin JDSL supports Spring Boot AutoConfigure.
-If you have Spring Boot and `com.linecorp.kotlin-jdsl:spring-data-jpa-support` or `com.linecorp.kotlin-jdsl:spring-batch-support` dependency together, the `JpqlRenderContext` bean is created by AutoConfiguration.
+If your project has both Spring Boot and `com.linecorp.kotlin-jdsl:spring-data-jpa-support` or `com.linecorp.kotlin-jdsl:spring-batch-support` dependencies, AutoConfiguration automatically creates the `JpqlRenderContext` bean.

 If you declare your `JpqlSerializer` or `JpqlIntrospector` as a bean, it will be included with the `JpqlRenderContext` bean.